luciotato/LiteScript/source/Grammar.lite.md

       method parse()

-        if .lexer.options.interfaceMode
+        if .lexer.interfaceMode
             if .parent.constructor not in [ClassDeclaration,AppendToDeclaration,NamespaceDeclaration]
-                return #no 'Bodys' expected on interface.md file except for the above
+                return //"no 'Bodys' expected on interface.md file except for: class, append to and namespace

         if .lexer.token.type isnt 'NEWLINE'
             .lexer.sayErr "found #{.lexer.token} but expected NEWLINE and indented body"